selwynpolit/d9book/book/caching.md

 That is why cache contexts that depend on configuration that may change over time can associate cacheability metadata: `cache tags` and `max-age`.
 When such a cache context is optimized away, its cache tags are associated with the cache item.
 Hence whenever the assigned permissions change, the cache item is also invalidated.

-Remember that "caching" is basically \"avoiding unnecessary computations\".
+Remember that caching is basically \"avoiding unnecessary computations\".
 Therefore, optimizing a context away can be thought of as caching the result of the context service's `getContext()` method.
 In this case, it's an implicit cache (the value is discarded rather than stored), but the effect is the same: on a cache hit, the `getContext()` method is not called, hence: computations avoided.
 And when we cache something, we associate the cacheability of that thing; so in the case of cache contexts, we associate `tags` and `max-age`.

 A similar, but more advanced example are node grants.
 Node grants apply to a specific user, so the node grants cache context is `user.node_grants` Except that node grants can be extremely dynamic (they could, e.g., be time-dependent, and change every few minutes).
 It depends on the node grant hook implementations present on the particular site.
 Therefore, to be safe, the node grants cache context specifies `max-age = 0`, meaning that it can not be cached (i.e., optimized away).
 Hence optimize([`user`, `user.node_grants`]) = [`user`, `user.node_grants`].